Yauyos province: Geography

-The Nor Yauyos-Cochas Landscape Reserve lies in the Yauyos Province.
+The Nor Yauyos-Cochas Landscape Reserve lies in the province of Yauyos.
 Aqupallqa, Llunk'uti, Qutuni, Runchu, T'uru and Wankarqucha of the Cordillera Central of Peru belong to the highest mountains of the province.
 They all reach altitudes above 5000 m.
 Other mountains of the province include:

 Some of the largest lakes of the province are listed below:

 History

 During the 2007 Peru earthquake, Yauyos suffered major damage.

 Political division

 The capital of this province is the city of Yauyos.
 The province extends over an area of 6901.58 km2 and is divided into 33 districts:

 Demographics

 The province has a population of 28,000 inhabitants as of 2002.
 One distinctive cultural trait of the province is that the Tupe district is home to the small ethnic minority who speak the indigenous Jaqaru/Kawki language, a linguistic curiosity as the only surviving relative of Aymara, spoken far to the south in the Altiplano.
 Besides that, several archaic Quechua dialects are spoken in some districts (Huacarpana, Apurí, Madean, Viñac, Azángaro, Huangáscar, Chocos, Cacra, Hongos, Tanta, Lincha, Tomás, Alis, Huancaya, Vitis, and Laraos).
 However, all these dialects and languages, respectively, are in danger of extinction.